 $35 for a submission to council fee

 $500 for a tree 6m height with a narrow trunk and

 $1000 for a tree 8m height with a substantial trunk and which requires the use of chainsaw and safety equipment and includes removal of cuttings

 *Prices and costs published on this page are indicative only and should only be used as a guide.
 Costs will vary depending on your location, time of year and many other factors.

 The first step in the process is to engage the services of a qualified arborist to give you an accurate onsite quote.
-Sometimes we will in fact we find that removal may not be necessary and the tree can be saved and will recommend alternatives if the tree is unhealthy/dying.
+Even if you think the tree might need to go, sometimes we might in fact find that removal may not be necessary and the tree can be saved.

-Press the quote button below to get started.
+Press the quote button below to take the first step.

 Our team are ready to take your call.